-- E. If distributive shock is suspected: - 1.
-If anaphylaxis or allergic reaction, refer to Allergic Reaction/Anaphylaxis Protocol 5501. - 2.
+- e.
+Titrate for a SBP > 70 + 2(age in years) mmHg per MCP order. - E. If distributive shock is suspected: - 1.
+If anaphylaxis or allergic reaction, refer to Allergic Reaction/Anaphylaxis Protocol 4501. - 2.
 Initial treatment same as hypovolemic shock above. - 3.
 If hypotension, markedly increased heart rate, and mental status changes persist after administration of three 20 ml/kg normal saline boluses: - a.
-Reassess that shock is distributive and not from untreated hypovolemia.

-b.
-Contact Medical Command
+Reassess that shock is distributive and not from untreated hypovolemia. - b.
+Contact Medical Command.
+Medical Command may consider initiation of an Epinephrine infusion (mix 1 mg of Epinephrine 1:1,000 in 1 L of normal saline producing a concentration of 1 mcg/ml) titrating from 0.02 mcg/kg/min to 0.3 mcg/kg/min for pediatric patients utilizing the Emergency Epinephrine Infusion Drip Charts.